tingyu12345/white/en_club/0719_What makes a good life.md

 ### 2️⃣ Do you fully believe or agree with what Robert Waldinger said in the video?
 Please share your different findings if there is any.（你完全相信或同意影片中的觀點嗎？如果有不同的看法，也請分享。）
 Ans:

 I agree with most of what the speaker said.
-Having good relationships is beneficial for mental health, because I face different situations every day.
-Sometimes I feel stressed or anxious, and when someone is there to support me—even just staying with me and listening—it really helps and makes me feel better.
+Having good relationships is beneficial for mental health, because I Sometimes I feel stressed or anxious, and if someone is there to support me—even just staying with me and listening—it really helps and makes me feel better.

 I believe that the quality of relationships is more important than the quantity.
-For me, some friends I have known for a long time, even though we don't meet often, every time we do, we can still talk as if we just met yesterday, and I feel comfortable with them.
-So I think it is more important to have a few close friends in your life.
+For me, some friends I have known for a long time, even though we don't meet often, every time we do, we can still talk like we just met yesterday, and I feel comfortable with them.
+So I think it is important to have a few close friends in your life.

 ### 3️⃣ Are you content with your current life?
 Anything you wanna change or improve to lead a better life?（你滿意目前的人生嗎？想改變或改善哪些事來過得更好？）
 Ans:

-Overall, I’m pretty happy with my life.
-I have a stable job, a place to live, and my family.
-I also have a few close friends I can count on, and I’m really grateful for that.
+Overall, I’m satisfied with my life.
+I have a stable job, a place to live, and a good family.
+I also have a few close friends I can rely on, and I’m really grateful for that.

+I sometimes feel a bit bored.
-Most weekdays, my routine is just going to work and coming home, so my social life isn’t very active, and sometimes I get bored.
-I’ve been thinking about how I could make my social life better.
+Most weekdays, my routine is go to work and come home. my social life isn’t very active.

+so I did some things to try to change that.

-In 2023, I joined a yoga class because a good friend invited me.
-The yoga coach was super nice and patient, and every time I finished a class, I felt more relaxed and connected with others.
-I even made some new friends, so it was a great experience for me.
+For example, the year before last year, I joined a yoga class because my friend invited me.
+The coach was really kind and patient, and every time I finished the class, I felt more relaxed and clam — I also made some new friends there, it was a wonderful experience for me.

 Last year, I also started going to the gym and took workout classes for six months.

-I wanted to get more healthy, build some muscle, and make exercise a regular habit.
+My goal was to build some muscle, and try to exercise regularly.

-Joining those workout classes was a good decision.
-I learned the right way to train and build muscle.
-Even though I didn’t gain a lot of muscle, I feel more energetic than before.
+Joining those classes was a good decision.

+Ilearned how to train properly and understood more about fitness.
+Even though I didn’t gain a lot of muscle, I feel more energetic and motivated than before.

 ### 4️⃣ What brings you joy that doesn’t fade over time?（什麼事能長久帶給你快樂？）
 Ans:
-- For me, doing something I love, even just a little thing that brings me a little joy, I think that can help me feel happy and fulfilled.
-As long as I can do it constantly.
+For me, doing something I truly enjoy — even just small things — it's ok, as long as I can keep doing it regularly.

-Finding things that are beneficial to people and making a positive impact in their lives. by doing that, I feel like helping others is a way to help myself, when you help others, you also can have connections with them, and just like building positive relationships.
+Finding ways to benefit people and make a positive impact on their lives is also good. sometimes I feel like helping people is also a way of helping myself — it creates opportunities to connect with people and build meaningful relationships.

+Taking care of myself is important too.
-Take of myself, I think that’s also important.
-I try to eat healthy food, exercise regularly, and get enough sleep.
-When I take care of myself, I feel better physically and mentally.
+I try to eat healthy, exercise regularly, and get enough sleep.
+When I look after my physical and mental health, I feel more balanced and energized.

+Regularly showing appreciation for small things can shift focus to the positive.
+Don't take anything for *granted*.

+For example, say "thank you" to your partner for making dinner.

+### 單字 中翻英 英翻中

+gratitude /ˈɡrætɪtuːd/ - 感激、感謝 (n.)
+- 📝 *Expressing gratitude can improve your mood. (表達感激可以改善你的情緒。)*

+gestures /ˈdʒestʃərz/ - 手勢、姿態 (n.)
+- 📝 *Small gestures can strengthen relationships. (小小的姿態可以增強人際關係。)*